Ratchet & Clank (2016 video game): Reception

+Sales

-SalesRatchet & Clank became the best-selling retail game in the UK in its week of release.
+Ratchet & Clank became the best-selling retail game in the UK in its week of release.
 The sales of the remake in its release week tripled the release week sales of A Crack in Time, the previous record holder.
 The remake became the first game in the series to debut at No. 1 in the retail software sales chart, whilst being the best selling title on the PlayStation Store in Europe.
 On April 29, 2016, it was announced that Ratchet & Clank was the fastest selling title in the series.
 It was number 1 on the Australian charts during the week of release and became the second best selling game in the month of April in the U.S. at retail and on the PlayStation Store, making it the best launch of any game in the Ratchet & Clank series.
 NPD Group analyst Liam Callahan exclaimed that these sales recaptured success not seen for the franchise since the height of the PlayStation 2 era.
+In the December 2023 Insomniac Games data breach, it was revealed that the game sold 7 million units, becoming the best-selling title in the franchise.